ever-been/everDoc/src/book/markdown/services.md

 ### Map Store {#devel.services.mapstore}

-The MapStore allows EverBEEN to persist runtime information, which allows for a state restore after a cluster-wide restart or crash.
+MapStore allows EverBEEN to persist runtime information, which allows for a state restore after a cluster-wide restart or crash.

 #### Role of the MapStore {#devel.services.mapstore.role}